 The Dry Season (April – September)

-The temperature of a day stays at a comfortable 64°F (18°C), but quickly falls to around 37°F (3°C) at night.
-So make sure you are prepared for cold temperatures.
+The temperature of a day stays at a comfortable 64°F (18°C).
+Of a night, this quickly falls to around 37°F (3°C) so make sure you are prepared for cold temperatures.
 Nights in June and July often get below freezing.

 The Rainy Season (November – April)